 If you’re looking for a more long-lasting and eco-friendlier version, check out the original zombie game we created with two wooden boards.
 This allowed us to use the game over and over again every year.
 They store flat and we don’t ever have to worry about them getting bent, ripped, or ruined.
 Here are the steps to create this version of the game:

 We help out every year in our kids’ classroom for the traditional Halloween classroom party – and this game is always a huge hit!
 It’s easy to prepare and fun to play!
 We also host a Halloween party every year for our kids, friends, and family.
 This is one of the games everyone always looks forward to, including the adults.
 We are competitive at our house and try to not only see who can feed the zombie the most, but also who can do it in the fastest time.

-Don’t forget to check out our other DIY Halloween games, perfect for any classroom or Halloween party:
+Don’t forget to check out our other easy DIY Halloween games, perfect for any classroom or Halloween party:

 Stacey + Niki